A straightforward Venice Italy travel guide in 2023 to make the most of your trip!

 - Venetia Arsenal the Piraeus (Greece) lion statue

 - Marco Polo’s birth house (just a plaque but I got excited)

 - Take a boat to visit the other islands

 - Visit other museums such as the Natural History Museum

-You can either stay on one of the Venice islands or on the mainland.
+You can either stay on one of the Venice islands or on the mainland, called Mestre.

-We stayed on the mainland because we wanted a hotel with parking.
-It’s important that we have a safe parking spot for our car.
+We stayed on the mainland because we wanted a hotel with parking in Mestre.
+We must have a safe parking spot for our car.

 Hotels on the mainland are about 50% cheaper and as good as the ones on the islands.

-If you decide on staying on the islands, you will most probably be staying on the main island.
+If you decide on staying on the islands, you will most probably be staying on the main island of Venice.